HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 providing heavy subsidies for transportations both coming to and leaving from the country.
-Which many people did take advantage of, and emigration rate peaks for the following one month or two.
+Which many people did take advantage of, and emigration rate peaks for months.

-Then, the trend stopped,
+Then this trend slowed down and stopped.

-with the evolution of the global economic depression triggered by the burst of the AI bubble weeks after the coronation day.
+With the evolution of the great global economic recession triggered by the burst of the AI bubble weeks after the coronation day, many countries are tighting their immigration rules.
 Regno de Omnijo surprisingly (again) did much better than most of the rest of the world, attracting people to stay.
 <span style="color:Silver">Serena</span> took the chance
-to re-public-ize many of the private companies in her country, from public transportation, to infrastructures, and to manufacturing industries- effectively buying out her own country.
+to re-nationalize many of the private companies in her country, from public transportation, to infrastructures, and to manufacturing industries- effectively buying out her own country.